asaiatin/asaiatin.github.io/_posts/2025-08-12-Persistent AI.md

 # Context Engineering X Experience ERA = Persistent AI?

-*We're not just getting better chatbots - we're about to get AI that actually remembers who we are*

-## Starting From Scratch, Every Single Time

 Here's something that drives me crazy about ChatGPT: every conversation begins with me explaining myself all over again.

 "I'm a product manager working on..."